9o9asma/Data-science-course-SDAIA/README.md

 9) Active
 10) WHO Region

-# Objectives
+# Project Objectives

 This project will help to clearly analyze the data and display statistical graphics to facilitate the understanding of the data.

-# Linear Regression Modelling objective
+# Linear Regression modelling objective
 Simple linear regression is used to model the relationship between two continuous variables.
 Often, the objective is to predict the value of an output variable (or response) based on the value of an input (or predictor) variable.
 This model will help to predict active case of the COVID-19  per month

 # Tools